OpenEvalProject/evals/manuscripts/elife-78349/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00f54p054 Department of Neurology and Neurological Sciences, Stanford University Stanford United States
+1. Department of Neurology and Neurological Sciences, Stanford University Stanford United States ([ROR:00f54p054](https://ror.org/00f54p054))
 2. Department of Genetics, Harvard Medical School Boston United States
-3. https://ror.org/00dvg7y05 Program in Neurobiology and Department of Neurology, Boston Children's Hospital Boston United States
+3. Program in Neurobiology and Department of Neurology, Boston Children's Hospital Boston United States ([ROR:00dvg7y05](https://ror.org/00dvg7y05))

 † Corresponding author

 ## Abstract

 Absence seizures are characterized by brief periods of unconsciousness accompanied by lapses in motor function that can occur hundreds of times throughout the day.
 Outside of these frequent moments of unconsciousness, approximately a third of people living with the disorder experience treatment-resistant attention impairments.
 Convergent evidence suggests prefrontal cortex (PFC) dysfunction may underlie attention impairments in affected patients.
-To examine this, we use a combination of slice physiology, fiber photometry, electrocorticography (ECoG), optogenetics, and behavior in the Scn8a mouse model of absence epilepsy.
+To examine this, we use a combination of slice physiology, fiber photometry, electrocorticography (ECoG), optogenetics, and behavior in the Scn8a+/-mouse model of absence epilepsy.
 Attention function was measured using a novel visual attention task where a light cue that varied in duration predicted the location of a food reward.
-In +/- Scn8a mice, we find altered parvalbumin interneuron (PVIN) output in the medial PFC (mPFC) in vitro and PVIN hypoactivity along with reductions in gamma power during cue presentation in vivo.
-This was associated with poorer attention performance in +/- Scn8a mice that could be rescued by gamma-frequency optogenetic stimulation of PVINs.
-This highlights cue-related PVIN activity as an important mechanism for attention and suggests PVINs may represent a therapeutic target for cognitive comorbidities in absence epilepsy. +/-
+In Scn8a+/-mice, we find altered parvalbumin interneuron (PVIN) output in the medial PFC (mPFC) in vitro and PVIN hypoactivity along with reductions in gamma power during cue presentation in vivo.
+This was associated with poorer attention performance in Scn8a+/-mice that could be rescued by gamma-frequency optogenetic stimulation of PVINs.
+This highlights cue-related PVIN activity as an important mechanism for attention and suggests PVINs may represent a therapeutic target for cognitive comorbidities in absence epilepsy.

 ## Introduction